How is tuition assistance determined?

 My family is not Catholic.
 Do we still qualify for tuition assistance?

 Yes.
-Tuition assistance is available to all who qualify.
+Tuition assistance is available to all who qualify based on financial need.

 If parents are separated/divorced and filing separately, will both incomes be counted?